 Physical duress can be directed at either a person or goods.
-When a person wants to rescind a contract entered into earlier on the basis that it was made under duress, he needs to prove that a threat to harm was made by the other party and that it was the reason for entering into the contract.
-The burden of proof then shifts from to the other party, who must prove to the court that any threats made to the person did not force him/her to enter into the contract.
+When a person wants to rescind a contract entered into earlier on the basis that it was made under duress, he needs to prove that a threat to harm was made by the other party and that the threat was the reason that he entered into the contract.
+The burden of proof then shifts to the other party, who must prove to the court that any threats made to the person did not force him/her to enter into the contract.

-Physical duress was demonstrated in Barton vs Armstrong (1976) where Armstrong threated to murder Barton if he did not sign a contract for the sale of certain companies.
+Physical duress was demonstrated in Barton vs Armstrong (1976), where Armstrong threatened to murder Barton if he did not sign a contract for the sale of certain companies.
 The privy council accepted the defense of duress and agreed to rescind the contract entered into under threats to murder the plaintiff.

 Duress to goods occurs when one party withholds the goods of another party until the party enters into an illegal contract.
-It leaves the party with no alternative other than to give in to the coercion.
-It was demonstrated in Hawker Pacific Ltd vs Helicopter Charter Pty Ltd (1991) when Hawker Pacific withheld a helicopter belonging to Helicopter Charter until the later made further payments for repairing a botched paint job.
+This leaves the party with no alternative other than to give in to the coercion.
+This was demonstrated in Hawker Pacific Ltd vs Helicopter Charter Pty Ltd (1991) when Hawker Pacific withheld a helicopter belonging to Helicopter Charter until the latter made further payments for repairing a botched paint job.
 The court set aside the contract on the basis that it was made under duress.